df-upwork/proposals/daily/2025/12/16/02/steps/15 - Правки/req/composite.md

 5.2) Implementation:
 5.2.1) `CHᨀ` must own 100% of `MHᨀ` shares.
 5.2.2) `MHᨀ` and `MTᨀ` form an internal fiscal unit, allowing the payment of consolidated tax at a rate of 5% immediately.
-5.2.3) `MTᨀ` incorporates a new US LLC (`U2ᨀ`) as a Disregarded Entity to purchase business assets from `Uᨀ` at fair market value; this transaction triggers an immediate Capital Gains Tax liability for `Uᨀ` but effectively severs historical regulatory risks.
+5.2.3) `MTᨀ` incorporates a `U᛭` C-Corporation (`U2ᨀ`) to acquire business assets from `Uᨀ` at fair market value, subjecting profits to a flat 21% Federal Corporate Tax but eliminating the risk of the 30% Branch Profits Tax.
-`MTᨀ` files a «Protective Return» (Form 1120-F) asserting that the income is not `ECI` based on the absence of a Permanent Establishment.
+This asset purchase triggers an immediate Capital Gains Tax liability for `Uᨀ`, which must be budgeted as the unavoidable cost for effectively severing historical regulatory risks.
-Please note that if `ECI` is established, the Branch Profits Tax will apply at 30%, as the Derivative Benefits clause does not grant a 5% rate due to the disparity with the US-Italy Treaty rates.
+Dividends distributed by `U2ᨀ` to `MTᨀ` will be subject to a 15% `FWT` under the Derivative Benefits clause of the `U᛭`-`M᛭` Treaty, resulting in a total effective `U᛭` tax burden of approximately 32.85%.
 5.2.4) Profit, cleared of taxes (95%), is distributed from `MHᨀ` to `CHᨀ` without `FWT` in `M᛭`.
 5.2.5) You receive dividends from `CHᨀ` into a non-Maltese bank account.
 These dividends remain tax-free in `M᛭` only if not remitted; any funds transferred to `M᛭` for living expenses are taxed at standard progressive rates (up to 35%).
 5.3) Advantages
-5.3.1) Maximization of corporate liquidity is achieved primarily by targeting a 0% US tax rate via the «Protective Return» strategy.
+5.3.1) The `U2ᨀ` structure caps the effective `U᛭` tax burden at approximately 32.85% (21% CIT + 15% `FWT`), which is significantly more efficient than the 44.7% risk associated with a Branch structure (21% CIT + 30% BPT).
-However, if this position is challenged, the structure faces a higher tax burden (approx. 44.7%) compared to a C-Corporation, making the defense of the «No ECI» status critical.
+This approach provides legal certainty and banking access, avoiding the contradictions inherent in filing a «Protective Return» while actively trading.
-5.3.2) The legal isolation of `CHᨀ` prevents the creation of a `POEM` in `M᛭` only on the condition that strategic management is physically transferred to `C᛭` directors and no decisions are made by you from `M᛭`.
+5.3.2) The legal isolation of `CHᨀ` prevents the creation of a `POEM` in `M᛭` only if strategic decisions are demonstrably taken by qualified directors in `C᛭` and you abstain from managing `CHᨀ` from `M᛭`.
-Any management involvement from `M᛭` will shift tax residency to `M᛭`, reclassifying dividends as local income and nullifying the `RB` advantage.
+Given your current residency and active involvement, there is a critical risk that `CHᨀ` will be deemed a tax resident of `M᛭`, which would reclassify dividends as local income and nullify the `RB` advantage.
 5.3.3) Creation of a protected investment perimeter at the level of `CHᨀ`, which facilitates access to Swiss banking for capital accumulation.
 5.3.4) Full legitimacy of using the 5% rate in `M᛭` combined with asset protection through a foreign jurisdiction.
 ~~~